eelyel/discord-bot/README.md

 ### Python

-Python version 3.5.3 or above is required as the discord.py library requires it above that version.
+Python version 3.6 is required as AWS Lambda uses only that version.

 ### Python libraries